Chinese farmers struggle as scorching drought wilts crops

 The biggest impact is in Sichuan, where factories have been shut down and offices and shopping malls told to turn off air-conditioning after reservoirs to generate hydropower fell to half their normal levels.

-The province of 94 million people gets 80 per cent of its electricity from hydropower dams.
+The province of 94 million people gets 80% of its electricity from hydropower dams.

 Factories that make processor chips for smartphones, auto components, solar panels and other industrial goods were shut down for at least six days through Saturday.
 Some say output will be depressed while others say supplies to customers are unaffected.

-Growth in factory output and retail sales weakened in July, setting back China's economic recovery after Shanghai and other industrial centres were shut down starting in late March to fight virus outbreaks.
+Growth in factory output and retail sales weakened in July, setting back China's economic recovery after Shanghai and other industrial centers were shut down starting in late March to fight virus outbreaks.

 The economy grew by just 2.5 per cent over a year earlier in the first half of 2022, less than half the official annual goal of 5.5 per cent.